 The principal source of funds for the Association is the borrowing relationship established with the Bank through a General Financing Agreement (GFA).
 The GFA utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The Bank advances the funds to the Association, creating notes payable (or direct loans) to the Bank.
 The Bank manages interest rate risk through direct loan pricing and asset/liability management.
 The notes payable are segmented into variable rate and fixed rate components.
-The variable rate note is utilized by the Association to fund variable rate note is used specifically to fund fixed rate loan advances made by the Association.
+The variable rate note is utilized by the Association to fund variable rate loan advances and operating funds requirements.
+The fixed rate note is used specifically to fund fixed rate loan advances made by the Association.
 Association capital levels effectively create a borrowing margin between the amount of loans outstanding and the amount of notes payable outstanding.
 This margin is commonly referred to as "Loanable Funds."